hapax/hapax.github.io/assets/teaching.md

 I think interest would blossom in unexpected places.
-This would stop wasting student time, improve social outcomes by attracting more students into the field, and perhaps most importantly, show them that there is a whole natural world out there to be explored and relished.
+This would stop wasting student time, improve social outcomes by attracting more students into the field, and perhaps most importantly, show them that all of nature was out there, waiting to be relished and explored.
 And they don't need to become a professional hiker to enjoy the odd stroll, any more than they need to be a professional writer to read the odd book.
-Some students would still hate hiking, probably, but so many more would be enriched.
+Some students would probably still hate hiking.
+But so many more would be immeasurably enriched.

 #### Shrubbification